Stock Checker

 You can purchase a wide range of additional extras to this sim rig to mount hardware such as shifters and monitors directly to the rig.
 If you’re looking for a sturdy sim rig to pair with your Fanatec racing wheel setup, the RennSport V2 has to be at the top of your list.

-If you don’t quite have the budget to splash out on the Fanatec RennSport V2, that is very understandable.
 While the RennSport V2 sits right at the premium end of sim rigs, the Trak Racer TR8 Pro does a good job at providing a sturdy rig at a much-reduced budget.

 The Next Level Racing GT Track is a fantastic example of an all-in-one sim rig.
 It features a sturdy metal frame that is highly adjustable, along with an adjustable wheel deck and pedal plate.
+The pedal tray can be adjusted forward and backwards as well as providing angle adjustments to let you play about with your configuration.

 One of the main downsides of sim rigs such as the GT Track is that you can’t mount a monitor or TV directly to your stand.
 So you’ll need an alternate way to position your screen.
+Despite that, this sim rig is more than sturdy enough to handle a direct drive racing wheel such as the Fanatec CSL DD.

 The configuration which I’ve got set up in our Sim Racing Setup studio includes the wheel stand, mounted onto the rear seat frame, with a GT Omega XL RS reclining chair mounted to that.
 This combination forms a complete sim rig and allows you to sim race with relatively powerful wheel bases.